 We will require that geodesics and billiard trajectories be parametrized at constant speed.
-We will say that paths $\alpha : [a,b] \to X$ like geodesics or billiard trajectories are \emph{simple} if they are injective except possibly that $\alpha(a) = \alpha(b)$.
+We will say that paths $\alpha : [a,b] \to X$ like geodesics or billiard trajectories are \emph{simple} if they are injective except possibly at their endpoints.
 We may sometimes write $\alpha$ to denote its image.
-A stable geodesic bouquet, and more generally any stationary geodesic net, is called \emph{simple} if it is injective as an immersion.
-A billiard trajectory $\beta : [a,b] \to \X$ is called a \emph{billiard loop} if $\beta(a) = \beta(b)$.
-If it also satisfies $\beta'(a) = \beta'(b)$, then it is called a \emph{periodic billiard trajectory}.
+A stationary geodesic bouquet $G : \bq_k \to M$ is called \emph{simple} if $G$ is injective.
+We will always assume that a billiard trajectory $\beta : [a,b] \to \X$ begins and ends in the interior of $\X$. $\beta$ is called a \emph{billiard loop} if $\beta(a) = \beta(b)$.
+If $\beta$ also satisfies $\beta'(a) = \beta'(b)$, then it is called a \emph{periodic billiard trajectory}.

 When $V : I \to TM$ is a vector field along a geodesic $\gamma : I \to M$, $V(t)^\perp$ will refer to the component of $V(t)$ that is orthogonal to $\gamma'(t)$. $V^\perp$ will refer to the vector field $V^\perp(t) = V(t)^\perp$.